gattaca-com/based-op/docs/docs/architecture/execution.md

 # Execution

-The idea for the OP execution layer is to be able to receive the frags validated by the OP node and start building a new block with them with the advantage of being able to execute frag transactions as they come.
-This way, it can serve new state to users as far as it executes transactions without the need for the block to be finalized.
+The OP geth was upgraded to receive `Frag`s messages from the OP node, as well as to serve state for RPC calls off the "unsealed block".
+Because `Frag`s are shared continously from the gateway, the EL can already start pre-processing and preparing for the block seal and sync.

 ![op-el](../../static/img/architecture_execution.png)

 ## Unsealed Block

+We define a new structure, `UnsealedBlock` that represents a block being reconstructed locally from `Frag`s.

 ```go
 type UnsealedBlock struct {